MithunCyDev/MithunCyDev/README.md

   - Web and mobile app development.
   - Backend development with **Node.js**, **FastAPI**, and **Django**.
   - Desktop software design with **Python**.
   - Cloud technologies and DevOps tools.
+  - Cybersecurity, Networking, and Linux.

 ---